MichiganLabs/SwiftThemeUI/README.md

 # SwiftThemeUI

 ## Description
 This package gives you the ability to quickly and easily implement theme designs in your SwiftUI application.
-You simply provide your theme object (which can be of any type) to the `ThemeManager` and start using your design token values in your views with one of the many useful modifiers.

 ## Quick Start